Soptq/forta-anomaly-function-calls/README.md

     - `contract_address`: The address of the contract that was called.
     - `caller`: The address of the caller.
     - `function_selector`: The function signature of the call.
     - `anomaly_score`: The anomaly score of the call.
     - `confidence`: How consistently the model would make the same prediction if the training set was perturbed.
+- ABNORMAL-EMITTED-EVENT-DETECTED-1
+  - Fired when a emitted event is suspicious using anomaly detection.
+  - Severity is always set to "Medium".
+  - Type is always set to "Suspicious".
+  - Metadata:
+    - `contract_address`: The address of the contract that was called.
+    - `caller`: The address of the caller.
+    - `event_topic`: The topic of the event.
+    - `anomaly_score`: The anomaly score of the call.
+    - `confidence`: How consistently the model would make the same prediction if the training set was perturbed.